daniel1820815/daniel1820815.github.io/_posts/2022-12-09-docker-part1.md

 hello-world   latest    feb5d9fea6a5   14 months ago   13.3kB
 ```

 With ```docker image inspect myapp``` you could take a look into the details of the image.
 I did not add the output here to avoid overloading this post with more information.
-If you would like to make change to your Docker image you need to simply change the Dockerfile and run ```docker build . -t myapp``` again.
+If you would like to make a change to your Docker image you need to simply change the Dockerfile and run ```docker build . -t myapp``` again.
 It will create a new image with the tag *latest*.
-I did it without any changes and there fore the image id stays the same.
+I did it without any changes and therefore the image id stays the same.

 ```bash
 developer@devbox:~/app$ docker image ls